Cordoba Argentina Travel Guide

 Car rentals offer flexibility.
 Other rental options like bicycles are also available.

 Major city roads are generally paved.
 Traffic can be congested.
-Routes to Sierras are maintained, but secondary mountain roads can be winding and unpaved.
+Courses to Sierras are maintained, but secondary mountain expect winding roads and unpaved.

 Vary by location.